 CPA models tend to be reserved for a certain kind of company; those with deep pockets and an infinitely scalable product.
 The vast majority don’t even understand what CPA means, let alone have a strategy for it.

-I believe that every business, from law firms to hairdressers, can benefit hugely from adopting a CPA mentality.
+I believe that every business, from law firms to hairdressers to manufacturers, can benefit hugely from adopting a CPA mentality.
 In fact I think that this is one of the biggest oversights made by business people and marketers in 2017.

 It’s all about the numbers

 What is a Cost Per Acquisition (CPA) model?

 Cost Per Acquisition is the amount you have to pay to get a customer on board through direct response tactics – PPC, remarketing and lead generation methods on social media.

 This has nothing to do with brand.
 It’s about pure cost of sales.
 For some businesses that’s really easy to measure.
 For example, a gym that offers online subscription can see exactly how much they spent on adwords to generate a customer.
 However, for other businesses it’s a bit more complex.
 For example, a law firm is unlikely to have an ecommerce facility on their website, so instead you have to estimate the conversion rate from online enquiry through to them becoming an actual customer.
 All businesses should record this data.

 The simple idea behind a CPA strategy – and this is where it gets seriously exciting for both business owners and marketers – is that theoretically you should then be able to aggressively increase your advertising spend on direct response tactics until the cost per sale has equalled the customer lifetime profit value.
 For example, if a hairdresser makes £10 profit per booking and can see via their historical data that the average customer comes 10 times, then the lifetime profit value is £100, so they can spend up to £99.99 generating new business.

 The serious benefits offered by this way of thinking